 “JD on the rocks.”

 Dean thought the setting was fitting for someone about to fail.
-Six hours ago he shot a 76 in an attempt to qualify for a PGA card–the exclusive country club where he gave lessons required one.
-If he didn’t shoot five-under tomorrow, he’d be out of a job.
+Six hours ago he shot a 76 in his attempt to qualify for a PGA card–the country club where he gave lessons required he have one.
+If he didn’t shoot two-under tomorrow, he’d be out of a job.

 Outside paramedics put the drunk on a stretcher.